awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/Section-2/04-submit-batch.md

     ![](../imgs/my-job-queue.png)

-    The result should be similar to the screen shot below:
+    The result should be similar to the screen shot below which is a table format showing job id, name, status, etc...:
     ![](../imgs/my-job-queue-status.png)

 1. You can run the `pbsnodes -aSjL` command to see the EC2 instances that have joined the cluster.
 Initially, the nodes will be in **state-unknown,down** till they boot-up and join the queue.